Former Arkansas Republican Gov. Asa Hutchinson announces White House bid

 Former Arkansas Gov. Asa Hutchinson has announced that he's running for the 2024 Republican presidential nomination, launching a challenge to former President Donald Trump, who remains the front-runner despite his looming criminal indictment.

-"I'm convinced that people want leaders that appeal to the best of America, and not simply appeal to our worst instincts," Hutchinson said in an interview on ABC New that aired Sunday.
+"I'm convinced that people want leaders that appeal to the best of America, and not simply appeal to our worst instincts," Hutchinson, 72, said in an interview on ABC New that aired Sunday, noting that a formal announcement would come later this month in his hometown of Bentonville, Arkansas.

 The GOP primary field is still in its early stages.
 Trump announced a third presidential campaign last year, while Nikki Haley, the former South Carolina governor and US ambassador to the United Nations, became the first major rival to challenge him when she announced her bid in February.
 A number of other Republicans, including Florida Gov. Ron DeSantis and former Vice President Mike Pence, have been making moves suggesting they are considering presidential bids.